Beta Glucan for boosting your immune system

 Beta glucan has been approved as a drug in Japan, Australia, South Korea, and Taiwan as an immunoadjuvant therapy for cancer for the last 30 years.

 But helping with cancer is just the beginning of what this amazing supplement can do.
-There have literally been thousands of studies showing this product can;
+There have literally been thousands of studies showing this product has promising results in the following areas:

-protect against infections, lower your cholesterol, lower blood sugar, reduce stress, increase your antibody production, heal wounds, help radiation burns, overcome mercury induced immunosuppression (like the Thimerosal used as a preservative in vaccines), help with diabetes, and even naturally prevent Metastasis (or the spreading of your cancer).
+protect against infections, lower your cholesterol, lower blood sugar, reduce stress, increase your antibody production, heal wounds, help radiation burns, overcome mercury induced immunosuppression (like thimerosal used as a preservative in vaccines), help with diabetes, and even naturally prevent metastasis (or the spreading of your cancer).

 The University of Louisville's School of Medicine is now working other cancer research centers testing beta glucan on cancer patients, and they have been credited with the: